I’m sure you realise it already: we need to talk about diversity.

 4. Prepare facilitators & groups

-For larger organisations, it may be best to start all together and then break up into groups of about 6 to 8 to continue the conversation.
+For larger organisations, it may be best to start with everyone together before moving into breakout groups of about 6 to 8 people to continue the conversation.
 Prepare your breakout groups carefully.
 If you have a high-trust environment where employees can have respectful conversations about tough topics, then less structure is probably needed.

-If your organisation has low trust; if COVID, race or politics are charged topics for you; or if there is a wide variety of thought, feeling and opinion across your business, more facilitation and organisation may be needed to create a positive experience.
+If your organisation has low trust; if Covid, gender, race or politics are charged topics for you; or if there is a wide variety of thought, feeling and opinion across your business, more facilitation and organisation may be needed to create a positive experience.

 No matter what level of structure is employed, designate a facilitator who can manage that kind of discussion for each group and ensure every individual feels safe to share freely without judgment or criticism, even when others may disagree.